Best Free Screen Recorder Software No Watermark 2026

 • Zero watermark guarantee — even on free tier exports

-• No recording time limit (or a generous one)
+• No recording time limit (or a super generous one)

 • Output quality — minimum 1080p, ideally 4K support

-• Ease of use — setup time and learning curve
+• Ease of use — how long does setup take?
+What’s the learning curve like?

 • Platform support — Windows, Mac, Linux compatibility

-• Audio recording — system sound + microphone capture
+• Audio recording — can it capture both system sound and your microphone simultaneously?

 We tested 12 tools over 6 weeks across Windows 11 and macOS Sonoma.
 Here’s what actually passed the watermark test.